Royal Challengers Bangalore, might not have won a single IPL tournament, but they have been winning hearts from last many years.

 - Pledge for a greener tomorrow and encourage fans to take pledge on social media platforms

 These initiatives have a special importance and wide acceptability because they come from people who have huge following among large section of people.
 10 years old kid or 70 years adult, the admiration for the famous personalities cuts across age and gender.

-Fans also did not disappoint, they posted pictures of making their own little contribution.
+Answering the call of the players social media messages, fans also did not disappoint, they posted pictures of making their own little contribution.

 — DivyaTiwari_for_CircularEconomy (@DivyatiwariC) April 7, 2019

-Though RCB has not won the trophy in last 12 years, but it has definitely won lot of hearts through these initiatives.
 Whether they are able to solve the challenge of winning the trophy someday or not, but they are well on track to tackle one of the serious global challenges.